-Dipped in flux, it is an excellent way of cleaning up accessible surfaces that have accidentally received too much solder.
-Used with care its also a good way to clean up seams in white-metal models, but do be careful about overall temperature when doing that!
+Dipped in flux its an excellent way of cleaning up accessible surfaces that have accidentally received too much solder.
+Used with care its also a good way to clean up seams in white-metal models, but DO be careful about overall temperature when doing that!

-When the job is done clip off and discard the solder-filled part ready for next use.
+When the job is done clip off and discard the solder filled part ready for next use.
 DCCconcepts always have de-soldering wick ex stock.
-Click on the images to find them on our website.
+Click the image to find it on our website.

-Soldering Iron Tip Conditioner
+Soldering iron Tip Conditioner:

 This is a small tin of specially fluxed solder that is used to revitalise the soldering iron tip.
-Use on the tip before trying to solder with a new tip, or to revitalise a tip if you accidentally left it on too long or the tip has blackened / is no longer clean and shiny and other cleaning methods no longer work.
+Use on the tip before trying to solder with a NEW tip, or to revitalise a tip if you accidentally left it on too long or the tip has blackened / is no longer clean and shiny and other cleaning